Matthew Ashton

 Can subsidence be prevented?

-Subsidence can catch property owners off guard as subsidence can be caused by a variety of factors, many of which are outside of our control.
-As always, prevention is better than the cure, however, it is difficult to do with subsidence.
+Subsidence can catch property owners off guard as it can arise from a number of factors, many of which are outside of our control.
+As always, prevention is better than cure, but it can be difficult to prevent subsidence.

 Other effective ways to prevent subsidence are to reduce the amount of groundwater pumped from an aquifer and to manage land use in a way that minimises the amount of stress placed on the ground.